SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/quotes/quote-properties.md

 ### NSQuoteVersion CreateAndSaveQuoteVersion(Integer quoteVersionId)

 Creates a new version based on another version of the same quote.
+This is your only option when you want to edit a sent quote.

 ```crmscript
 NSQuoteAgent qa;